Gustav Klimt: Golden phase and critical success

-As he worked and relaxed in his home, Klimt normally wore sandals and a long robe with no undergarments.
+When he worked and relaxed in his home, Klimt normally wore sandals and a long robe with no undergarments.
 His simple life was somewhat cloistered, devoted to his art, family, and little else except the Secessionist Movement from which he and many colleagues eventually resigned.
 He avoided café society and seldom socialised with other artists.
-Klimt's fame usually brought patrons to his door and he could afford to be highly selective.
-His painting method was very deliberate and painstaking at times and he required lengthy sittings by his subjects.
-Although very active sexually, he kept his affairs discreet and he avoided personal scandal.
+Klimt's fame usually brought patrons to his door, and he could afford to be highly selective.
+His painting method was very deliberate and painstaking at times, and he required lengthy sittings by his subjects.
+Although active sexually, he kept his affairs discreet, and he avoided personal scandal.

 The artist cultivated close relationships with some of his clients, who were primarily from the assimilated Jewish Viennese Haute bourgeoisie.
 He cultivated intimate relationships, especially with his models from upper-class circles.
 He was considered progressive for his time, because he allowed women an active role in sexuality.

 Klimt wrote little about his vision or his methods.
 He wrote mostly postcards to Flöge and kept no diary.
-In a rare writing called "Commentary on a non-existent self-portrait", he states "I have never painted a self-portrait.
-I am less interested in myself as a subject for a painting than I am in other people, above all women...
+In a rare writing called "Commentary on a non-existent self-portrait", he states, "I have never painted a self-portrait.
+I am less interested in myself as a subject for a painting than I am in other people, above all women....
 There is nothing special about me.
-I am a painter who paints day after day from morning to night ...
+I am a painter who paints day after day from morning to night....
 Whoever wants to know something about me ... ought to look carefully at my pictures."

-In 1901 Hermann Bahr wrote, in his Speech on Klimt: "Just as only a lover can reveal to a man what life means to him and develop its innermost significance, I feel the same about these paintings."
+In 1901, Hermann Bahr wrote, in his Speech on Klimt: "Just as only a lover can reveal to a man what life means to him and develop its innermost significance, I feel the same about these paintings."

 Final years and death

-In 1911 Klimt's painting Death and Life received first prize in the world exhibitions in Rome.
+In 1911, Klimt's painting Death and Life received first prize in the world exhibitions in Rome.
 He later reworked it in 1915, including changing the background from gold to blue.
 In 1915 Klimt's mother, Anna, died.

 On 11 January 1918, Klimt suffered a stroke that paralysed his right side and required hospitalisation.
-He died in Vienna on 6 February from pneumonia brought about by the Spanish flu, aged 55.
+While hospitalised, he died in Vienna on 6 February from pneumonia brought about by an early case of the Spanish flu, aged 55.
 He was buried at the Hietzing Cemetery in Hietzing, Vienna.
 Numerous paintings by him were left unfinished.